-The finalists of the first edition of the BUP Book Award were announced exactly a week ago.
 The jury selected twenty projects with the greatest publishing potential.
 From this group, BLOW UP PRESS publishers have chosen two that will be published in the form of books.
 They are Erna - Helena - Ania by Tomasz Laczny and The Compost.
 A Manifesto by the artistic duo Henrik Strömberg & Jens Soneryd.

 Tomasz Laczny’s Erna - Helena - Ania deals with the notion of loss and absence.
 Unfolding the dream-like stream of memories the project deals with ghosts and traces which reality leaves behind.
 It is an intimate research of the relationship between love, war, and death but also of the isolation of people in the face of historical events.

 “My grandmother was German living on the border between Poland and Germany before WWII,” - one can read in the project description. - “She fell in love with a Polish guy.
 It was towards the end of WWII.
 It was forbidden.
 Both of them could be killed if that would be discovered or at least they would be publicly humiliated and punished.
 Moreover, she got pregnant and was hiding her pregnancy for many months.